-- (1) A gift or loan of goods, the supply of goods for use or the supply of services is a donation if - (a) the gift or loan is made free of charge or at a discount to the open market value of or rate for the goods or services; and - (b) the gift or loan is made - (i) at any time before the poll, and the giver or lender signifies, either expressly or by implication, that the goods or services are intended for use - (A) where the recipient is a candidate, for the purposes described in Regulation 3(1) (b), or - (B) where the recipient is a third party, for the purposes described in Regulation 9(1) (i) or (ii), - (ii) after the nomination meeting and before the poll, and is either made anonymously or the giver or lender does not signify the intended use of the goods or services. - (2) A gift, loan of goods or supply of goods or services, is made at the time when the goods or services are supplied.
+- (1) A supply of goods (including a supply by way of loan or rental) or a supply of services is a donation if - (a) it is made free of charge or at a discount to the open market value of or rate for the supply of the goods or services; and - (b) it is made - (i) at any time before the poll, and the person making the supply signifies, either expressly or by implication, that the goods or services are intended for use - (A) where the recipient is a candidate, for the purposes described in Regulation 3(1)(b), or - (B) where the recipient is a third party, for the purposes described in Regulation 9(1)(i) or (ii),

+- (ii) after the nomination meeting and before the poll, and is either made anonymously or the person making the supply does not signify the intended use of the goods or services. - (2) A supply of goods or services is made at the time when the goods or services are provided to the recipient.